Eczema on hands

 Atopic dermatitis

 Atopic dermatitis – also known as atopic eczema – is a chronic inflammatory and non-contagious skin disease which can appear on both the face and the body.
-It is characterised by dry, flaky, highly irritable, and itchy skin and is one of the most common types of eczema in babies (the other ones being seborrheic eczema and neurodermatitis).
-Find out more about general atopic dermatitis
+It is characterised by dry, flaky, highly irritable, and itchy skin while also being one of the most common types of eczema in babies (the other ones being seborrheic eczema and neurodermatitis).
+Its appearance usually presents itself in various colours, including red, brown, purple or grey.
+Atopic eczema can appear in the following areas:

 • Eyelids, due to their sensitive nature, are especially vulnerable to the effects of atopic eczema, so it is vital to identify the symptoms and treatment for eyelid eczema